alexandrudima/vscode-vim/README.md

 > Note: You need to run from VS Code source, as the 0.10.12 version is not yet released.

-Disclaimer: I am not a vim user, I tried out vimtutor and added as many concepts to this sample until I kept finding gaps in the VS Code API.
-Here are the things I've added (that I learned about with vimtutor):
+Disclaimer: I am not a vim user, I tried out vimtutor, lesson by lesson, and added as many concepts to this sample until I kept finding gaps in the VS Code API.
+Here are the things I've added (my understanding of their functioning from vimtutor):

 Motions:
 * `w` - next word start